Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

-#### Wireframe Mockups
+#### Wireframes

-Wireframes can be found in this [folder](https://github.com/alandoherty95/reciprocate-app/tree/master/resources)
+Wireframe mockups can be found in this [folder](https://github.com/alandoherty95/reciprocate-app/tree/master/resources)

 ## Languages used